Capnography is the numerical measurement and visualization of end-expiratory carbon dioxide.

-While this is not used in many emergency situations and is not routinely used in the emergency department.
+While this is not used in many emergencies and is not routinely used in the emergency department.

-Its application is increasing in many emergency situations, such as patients undergoing mechanical ventilation, procedural sedation and analgesia, lung disease, heart failure, shock, metabolic disorder, and trauma.
+Its application increases in many emergencies, such as patients undergoing mechanical ventilation, procedural sedation and analgesia, lung disease, heart failure, shock, metabolic disorder, and trauma.